neilhewitt/Zem80/README.md

 I built this thing just to prove to myself that I could.
 I have a fully-functioning emulator built in a platform that's not generally thought of as one you could build something so low-level in, and I'm very glad I did it.

 ## Project status
 27/11/2022 - 1.2 release.
 I did a bunch of refactoring and I fixed a couple of fairly obscure bugs.
 I also improved the timing mechanism so that pseudo-real-time mode gets as close as possible to real time.
 I also replaced the Spectrum audio implementation and this plus the timing work finally fixed the audio.
 It still tears slightly in debug mode but on the release build it's solid.

+I moved the whole project to .NET 7, so this is the lowest version you can run the Zem80 library on with this build.
+I am looking at multi-targeting for the next release since there's no reason in principle why I can't ship a .NET Standard 2.0 version alongside a .NET 7 build.

 ### Known issues ###